ivdiazsa/AzureFunctionsProfiling/README.md

   so on are located.

 * `-analyzerName` (Default: `FunctionsColdStartProfileAnalyzer.exe`)
+  This param contains the name of the analyzer executable.
+Currently, there is no need to change the default value because the Azure Functions folks are providing us with the tool, but I added it just in case.

 * `-analyzerPath` (Default: _Current Directory_)
+  This param contains the path to the folder that contains the tool denoted by the previous param `-analyzerName`.
+If omitted, the script will look for it in the current working directory.

 * `-mode` (Default: `all`):
   This param indicates the script which stage(s) to run.
 By default, it is set